yukai-w/BitBot/README.md

 BITBOT is an HTML5/JS game built primarily using the [jaws.js][1] library.
 It's procedurally rhetorical in that it aims to show what it's like to be a bot that follows the Robotic Paradigm of [Sensing-Planning-Acting][5].
-BITBOT is licensed under a [Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License][6].
+BITBOT is provided under a [Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License][6].

 [5]: <http://en.wikipedia.org/wiki/Robotic_paradigms#Hierarchical.2FDeliberative_Paradigm>.